 Do you have a lot of money tied up in it?
 Could you easily flip it for something more useful?

 Saying goodbye to big purchases can be tough.
 But if it’s not actively contributing to your music, that money might be better spent elsewhere.
-Think about what you actually need for your workflow.
+Think about what you actually need for your workflow, and sell the rest.

 10. Does it make you feel inspired when you plug it in?